benpolinsky/bp_custom_fields/README.md

 # !-- in development, not suitable for anything yet -- !

--- flex contents disappear when edited if none when created -- replace field partials with helpers - it takes too long to render all of them
+-- flex contents disappear when edited if none when created -- in general the edit form needs a bunch of work
+-- replace field partials with helpers - it takes too long to render all of them

 # BpCustomFields